 Like most clothing companies, we use a lot of cotton.
-Cotton currently accounts for more than 80 percent of the fibers used in our garments (based on number of units and percentage of cotton in them).
+Cotton currently accounts for 86 percent of the fibers used in our garments (based on number of units and percentage of cotton in them).
 Although widely popular with the consumers, conventional cotton as a fibre poses considerable sustainability challenges.
 Significant amounts of chemicals are used to cultivate cotton and to extract the fibres.
 In addition, large quantities of water are required to grow and process cotton.

 What we are doing to achieve our goal

 In 2016 – and building on the organic cotton men’s underwear collection in 2015 – we started our roll-out of sustainable fibre in our collections.
 During the year, we developed the Autumn/Winter 2017 collection and the X-mas 2017 collection carrying around 15-20% percent better fibres, meeting the target we set for the year, for both underwear and sports apparel.
 During the year, we also finalized our Sustainable Material Roll-out Plan, specifying the Action Plan, including overall direction and action steps, for the continued roll out of better fibre to meet our long-term target of 70%.
 The plan reflects a step-by-step approach to increasing the share of sustainable fibre.
 Our definition of sustainable fibre is that it shall be Class A or B according to the Sustainable Fibre Benchmark of not for profit sustainability organization Made-By (see table above), which has become a widespread and generally accepted benchmark for better fibre classification.